-Gary King, political scientist and Director of the Institute for Quantitative Social Science at Harvard University, had a website problem.
-His website looked dated and its functionality was limited.
+Gary King, political scientist and Director of the Institute for Quantitative Social Science at Harvard, wanted to elevate his online profile and make managing his content easier.

 It’s built on Drupal and requires zero programming knowledge to use.
-Faculty and administrators can build, edit and maintain their individual, department, center and project websites without IT.
+Faculty and administrators can build, edit and maintain their own individual, department, center and project websites without IT.

 OpenScholar scales indefinitely and affordably for the university.

-- Saved over 100m(1,100/website/year) by building new sites with OpenScholar
+- Saved over $100m over 10 years (1,100/website/year) by building new sites with OpenScholar

 - Eliminated the IT website backlog